 I hate weakness and entropy, and I was concerned about the structural strength of the delicate top piece, so I added a reinforcing channel of picture wire.
 I also used both hot glue and UHU universal glue, so that there’s a backup if one fails.

-Then it was time to decorate!
+Then it was time to decorate the frame!
 I’d had the Art Nouveau woman’s face since I was fourteen or fifteen, knocking around in little boxes on my dresser.
 I love hand-applying Swarovski crystals, like the jet ones here.
 It’s the most bang for your meticulous-obsessive handwork buck ever.

 I got this lampshade at the Anthropologie in Kansas City in like 2002.
 I was there with my second husband for a daguerreotype event.
 I carried it home on the plane, pretending it was my hat.
 Of course I enhanced it with lots of bead trim.